Your go-to place for reliable occupational health-related information.

 First, opioids have a role in the treatment of pain, but they are not the first-line medication in most situations.

 Second, no one ever became a chronic pain patient without first going through the acute and sub-acute treatment phases.

 Third, there are non-pharmacologic tools available to the primary care provider that optimize the well-being of their patients with acute or chronic musculoskeletal pain.

-Drug Formularies in Workers’ Compensation Systems, the American College of Occupational and Environmental Medicine suggests that “a decision to include, exclude or otherwise restrict certain medications in a formulary should optimally follow principles of evidence-based medicine, including a ranking of the strength of medical evidence about a drug’s efficacy and safety.”
+A number of states have adopted workers’ compensation drug formularies or have them in development.
+In a 2016 position paper on Drug Formularies in Workers’ Compensation Systems, the American College of Occupational and Environmental Medicine suggests that “a decision to include, exclude or otherwise restrict certain medications in a formulary should optimally follow principles of evidence-based medicine, including a ranking of the strength of medical evidence about a drug’s efficacy and safety.”
 The college also recommends that states include specific provisions to measure a broad range of outcome variables in order to assess the impact, efficacy and cost of formulary adoption.
-Outcome measures may include total claim costs, rates of delayed return to work or delayed claim closure, utilization review costs, and patient and provider satisfaction.2016 position paper on
+Outcome measures may include total claim costs, rates of delayed return to work or delayed claim closure, utilization review costs, and patient and provider satisfaction.

 My remarks appeared to be well-received by the committee – after all, who could be against reducing death and disability from opioids?
 However, I observed powerful constituencies represented in the room that vociferously disagreed with the vehicle for achieving this reduction (evidence-based drug formularies).

 I am not sure whether the Pennsylvania bill will make it out of committee, but as an introduction to the legislative process, I consider the Labor and Industry Committee hearing a small but positive step.

 Liberty Mutual Insurance publishes an annual Workplace Safety Index on the top causes of disabling...